trinity-bytes/trinity-bytes/README.md

 **[Forest Hero](https://github.com/trinity-bytes/ForestHero)** –  An adventure video game for CLI where you fight against deforestation 🌲⚔️.
 Play and save trees!

 🎧 **When I'm not programming**
-- Making music and singing 🎹🎶.
+- Playing my guitar and singing 🎸🎶.
 - Capturing moments with my camera 📸.

 # 💻 Tech Stack: